 The BMS awards certificates for the successful completion of each phase of studies, but does not itself award degrees.
 Phase I students will be registered as master's students at one of the three Berlin universities.
-Although the BMS does not require the completion of a master's degree, this is recommended for most students, since some external sources of funding for Phase II are available only to those with a master's degree.
+Although the BMS does not require students to complete a master's degree, this is strongly recommended, particularly because most sources of funding for Phase II require a master's degree.
 Students wishing to receive a master's degree need to follow the study regulations (Studienordnung) of their university.
-In many cases, students who have completed the BMS requirements for Phase I (as explained in part 5) need only to supplement this with a master's thesis in order to obtain a master's degree.